 - Bladder and bowel care by manual evacuation of bowels or administration of enemas.
 Fixation of catheters to avoid soiling and irritation of the skin due to incontinence.

 - Analgesics such as opioids to maintain the patients’ comfort.

-- Skin care of the neurologically compromised patient to avoid development of pressure ulcers.
-This is achieved by use of alternating pressure mattresses, 2-hourly turning of the patient and padding of bony surfaces.
+- Skincare of the neurologically compromised patient to avoid the development of pressure ulcers.
+This is achieved by the use of alternating pressure mattresses, the 2-hourly turning of the patient and padding of bony surfaces.

 It involves administration of antibiotics in infective causes.
 Surgical decompression is done with a goal of reducing pressure on the spinal cord or the nerve roots.
 After surgery, the patients are monitored for recovery of motor and sensory function.
 Early intervention, within 48 hours, is advocated; studies indicate good results with intervention within 6 hours of injury.

 Spinal cord injuries involving the cervical region should include placement of a cervical collar at first contact with the patient to immobilize the spine and limit further injury to the spinal cord.

 Of all incomplete spinal cord injuries, anterior cord syndromes carry the worst prognosis as they mimic complete cord syndrome.
 They have a 10-20% chance of full recovery.